 - A general guideline is for an IP to have zero sending volume for at least six months prior to it being assigned to another sender.

-- Ensure you are authenticating all email with SPF, DKIM and DMARC and confirm they are passing checks at mailbox providers such as Gmail, Microsoft, and Verizon Media (AOL & Yahoo!).
+- Ensure you are authenticating all email with SPF, DKIM and DMARC and confirm they are passing checks at mailbox providers such as Gmail, Microsoft, and Yahoo.
 Barracuda uses these authentication protocols to help protect their users from domain spoofing.

 - Ensure you have valid PTR records for your sending domains.
 Sending domains without a PTR record may be blocked.